sheisc/COMP9024/Tutorials/Week4/README.md

 and its practical application in representing and evaluating an arithmetic expression (e.g., "9000 + (6 * 4)").

+Since variadic functions in C will be discussed in [COMP9024/Stacks/CallStack](../../Stacks/CallStack/README.md),

+you can skip the implementation details of the code in [COMP9024/Tutorials/Week4/src/error.c](./src/error.c) now.

 ## 1 How to download Tutorials in [CSE VLAB](https://vlabgateway.cse.unsw.edu.au/)